M.S.W. Registration Information

 What Classes Do I Need?

-Students can review their outstanding degree requirements in the Academic Progress Report in Workday.
+Students should review their specific outstanding degree requirements on the Academic Progress Report in Workday.
 Below is the overview of required courses each class year is expected to take.

 First Year M.S.W. – During your first summer you will take 10 required courses.
 You will be registered for your courses by the SSW Registrar’s Office.

-Final Summer, M.S.W.
-Class of 2024 – In your last summer you will take all elective courses, as many as 8 electives (depending on your curricular contract).
-Students that took an elective during the 2023-2024 Winter term will have already fulfilled one of their electives, and will only register for 3 courses in Term 2.
+Final Summer, M.S.W. – In your last summer you will take all elective courses, as many as 8 electives (depending on your curricular contract).
+Students that took an elective during the 2025-2026 Winter term will have already fulfilled one of their electives, and will only register for 3 courses in Term 2.

 M.S.W.
 Registration Tips